wthomson/FitHome-docs/RaspPi.md

 # Headless Config - Connect to Rasp Pi
 Put the microSD card into the Rasp Pi and boot it up.
 Our next step is to figure out it's IP address.

+## Static IP
+Sometimes it is convenient to assign a static IP.
+We're using Google wifi.
+The key to assignment via Google Wifi is use IP addresses that are >= 30 for the fourth byte.
+## Figure out IP address
 These steps are covered on this [web page](https://itsfoss.com/ssh-into-raspberry/).

 - Figure out the local net our Rasp-Pi is on.